- Dedicated, Lightweight and Stable

 The IQ3 100mp can also be used on the back of a tech camera like the Cambo RS or Arca R lines.
 This greatly interested time lapse shooters since it allowed the use of exotic lenses like the Rodenstock 23HR or ultra-wide-lenses such as the Canon 12-24mm or Canon 17TS to be used with a 100mp full frame 645 medium format sensor (confused about focal lengths? see our focal length visualizer).
 Many such bodies provide built-in rise/fall, shift, tilt, and swing, turning every lens into a “tilt-shift” lens (as long as it has a large enough image circle).

 Though a niche, there were also several shooters who contacted us excited to use the infrared version of the Phase One IQ3 100mp for time lapse.

 But all of these time lapse shooters that wanted to use the IQ3 100mp reported three major limitations:

 – Capture One wasn’t designed to capture time lapse footage

 – Capture One wasn’t designed to edit time lapse footage

 – There was no time lapse mode available when using the IQ3 100mp on a tech camera

 DT resolved to solve these problem for our customers by providing DT Time Lapse Capture, a dedicated capture agent designed exclusively for time lapse capture, and DT Time Lapse Editor a plugin for Capture One that provided the tools that time lapse shooters need like ramping, smoothing, and keyframe identification.

-The Digital Transitions Time Lapse Suite is available in 8k, 10k, and 12k resolutions and is available at no cost with the purchase of a Phase One IQ3 digital system from Digital Transitions.
+The Digital Transitions Time Lapse Suite is available for up to 14k resolution at no cost with the purchase of a Phase One IQ4 digital system from Digital Transitions.

 Submit your interest on the following form to get started using this unique high resolution time lapse video tool.